 Dr. Parlevliet has previously worked as senior conflict transformation adviser for the Danish Ministry of Foreign Affairs in Nepal (2006-2009) and also worked at the Centre for Conflict Resolution in South Africa (1999-2005), the South African Truth and Reconciliation Commission (1997) and the Prosecutor's Office of the International Criminal Tribunal for the Former Yugoslavia (1996, 1998).
 She has consulted for the World Bank (Indonesia), the Office of the UN High Commissioner for Human Rights, the International Council for Human Rights Policy, the Northern Ireland Parades Commission, the Danish Institute for Human Rights, German development agency GIZ, swisspeace and other non-governmental organisations.

-She is associated with consultancy network Facilitating Peace and serves on the editorial board of the Journal of Human Rights Practice; the international Advisory Board of the Centre on Human Rights in Conflict (at the University of East London); and the international Advisory Board of a three-year research program on transformative justice in Egypt and Tunisia funded by the UK-ESRC.
-Michelle has published widely on human rights and peacebuilding, conflict prevention, and transitional justice, and holds a MA in Political Science (Un. of Amsterdam) and a MA in International Peace Studies (Univ. of Notre Dame).
+She serves on the Editorial Board of the Journal of Human Rights Practice, the International Advisory Board of the Centre on Human Rights in Conflict (University of East London), and on the practitioner board of the Violence Prevention Initiative (Graduate Institute Geneva), a research programme to construct effective measures to prevent serious human rights abuses.
+Michelle has published widely on human rights and peacebuilding; national human rights institutions; civil society engagement in conflict prevention; and transitional justice.
+She holds a PhD in Law, a MA in Political Science from the University of Amsterdam, and a MA in International Peace Studies (University of Notre Dame).